-Autism and Agriculture is a world-first initiative of SunPork Farms to employ autistic adults with a high attention to detail in specialist animal care roles.
+Autism and Agriculture is our world-first initiative that employs autistic adults with a high attention to detail in specialist animal care roles.

 - To identify and employ the diverse skills and talents of adults with autism in animal care

 - To develop innovative solutions that continue to provide optimal welfare for livestock

 - To build capacity within the agricultural sector to employ adults with autism